 |Birth Date:||Jul.
-15, 1993 (age 26)|
+15, 1993 (age 29)|

 With competitive juices still flowing, Grace contacted the Alberta Skeleton Association and participated in a “Discover Skeleton” session in 2012.
 Olympic gold medallist, Jon Montgomery, was a guest instructor.
-She completed the driving school and 10 months later, despite crashing in nearly every race, Grace was hooked.
+She completed the driving school and 10 months later, despite crashing in nearly every Alberta Skeleton race, Grace was hooked.

 Grace’s favourite track is at the birthplace of the sport in St. Moritz, Switzerland.
 She grew up idolizing Canada’s Olympic medal winning figure skater, Joannie Rochette.
 She says watching Joannie skate to the Olympic podium days after losing her mom was one of the most resilient performances ever.

 Grace holds a Bachelor of Health & Physical Education with a major in Physical Literacy from Mount Royal University.
 Committed to the MRU Alumni Community,

 |2019 – Canadian Selection Races, Whistler, CAN||

 |2017 – North America’s Cup, Whistler, CAN|

 |2016 – Junior World Championships, Winterberg, GER||19th|

 |2015 – North America’s Cup, Calgary, CAN|